 Sagemcom has nearly 6,500 employees in some 50 countries around the world, all with different cultures.
-The multiculturalism of the Group's workforce is a real lever for the diversity of talents, innovation, cooperation and competitiveness
+The multiculturalism of the Group's workforce is a real lever for the diversity of talents, innovation, cooperation and competitiveness upon which Sagemcom can capitalise.

-Sagemcom has nearly 6,500 employees in some 50 countries around the world, all with different cultures." upon which Sagemcom can capitalise.
 United around the Group's common values, we strive to continue to support our employees by setting up special training courses to pass on the keys for mutual understanding and the ways to optimise cooperation between the members of our multicultural teams.
 Support for internationalisation is one of the priorities of our skills development plan.
 Consequently, numerous employees have taken part in multicultural training courses, applied according to the main countries in which the